nicksales7/nand2tetris/README.md

 # Project 2 (Current)
 - Project 2 is the implementation of basic chips to perform boolean arithmetic.
-- Finished: HalfAdder
+- Finished: HalfAdder, FullAdder.
-- Not Finished: FullAdder, Add16, Inc16, ALU.
+- Not Finished: Add16, Inc16, ALU.